-A nursing shortage is a situation that occurs when the demand for qualified nurses is greater than the current supply of existing nurses.
+A nursing shortage occurs when the demand for qualified nurses exceeds the supply of existing nurses.

-This article will look at the potential causes of the nursing shortage, the impact it has on existing nurses, the effects it has on the economy and potential methods for solving it.
+This article examines the causes of the nursing shortage, its impact on nurses, and its effects on the economy.

-- Increasing number of nurses reaching the age of retirement
+- An increasing number of nurses reaching retirement age

 - Increasing population size/age